All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When you exercise matters almost as much as whether you exercise.
 Here are strategies to work with your energy rather than against it:

 Identify your energy window.
 Most GLP-1 users have a predictable energy pattern through the week.
 Track your energy levels for one to two weeks (use a simple 1 to 10 scale in the ).
-You will likely notice that certain days and times of day feel better than others.
+You'll likely notice that certain days and times of day feel better than others.

 Schedule hard workouts for high-energy days.
 If your injection is on Friday, your toughest workout might be best on Tuesday or Wednesday, when side effects have eased.
 Save lighter activity like walking or stretching for the day of and day after your injection.